Perhaps here a few words need to be said about Hounslow as it will figure significantly in the story of 'Pete'.

 For them, at the time, it was idyllic.

-The war of course, had its effect on Hounslow, causing areas in the local parks to be dug up and used as air-raid shelters, but there was relatively little bomb damage.(and, of course, John was no in England during the war, and Jane was either in Edinburgh, Newcastle or - surprisingly in York stree in London).
+The war of course, had its effect on Hounslow, causing areas in the local parks to be dug up and used as air-raid shelters, but there was relatively little bomb damage - and, of course, John, (Pete's adoptive father) was not in England during the war, and Jane was either in Edinburgh, Newcastle or - surprisingly perhaps in York Street in London).

 Now if you don't know Hounslow, don't go there now, thinking it will be an English version of 'Bedford Falls' (see above).